* This is the Veterinary Version. *

-S scabiei suis infestations are negatively correlated with daily weight gains and feed conversion in pigs.
-The lesions usually start on the head, especially the ears, then spread over the body, tail, and legs.
-Itching is usually intense and associated with a hypersensitivity reaction to the mites.
-As the hypersensitivity subsides, usually after several months, the thickened, rough, dry skin is covered with grayish crusts and thrown into large folds.
+Lesions due to infestation with S scabiei var suis usually start on the head, especially the ears, then spread over the body, tail, and legs.
+Itching can be intense and associated with a hypersensitivity reaction to the mites.
+As the hypersensitivity subsides, typically after several months, the thickened, rough, dry skin is covered with grayish crusts.
+Infestations are negatively correlated with daily weight gains and feed conversion in pigs.

 Diagnosis is best performed by combining different approaches: dermatitis score recorded at slaughter, scratching index, observation of clinical signs of mange, ear or skin scrapings for microscopic examination, and ELISA for detection of specific antibodies.
 The usefulness of each criterion may vary according to the group age.
 This global approach is particularly useful during an eradication campaign.